myguidingstar-zz/game-modeling/README.md

 # Game modeling

-This program models how a randomly mixed population of two races will evolve over time if people just do not want to be surround by too much of the other race.
+This program models how a randomly mixed population of two races will evolve over time if people just do not want to be surrounded by too much of the other race.

 # Requirements